dborah123/GUI-Projects/README.md

 Entries:
 Calc.py is a basic calculator I created while teaching myself how to use tkinter with python
+  - Makes use of buttons, clear command, and

-weather.py is a basic weather app using an api to display the weather and air quality
+weather.py is a basic weather app using an api to display the weather and air quality -Makes use of api's and changes colors

+database.py: is a basic data base gui I made with tkinter and sqlite -Integrates sql with python, allowing user to add and update records in an address book